Good Passwords

 The Password - What is a Good Choice?

-There are many schools of thought on password choice, those who like words (which can easily be cracked with rainbow tables) those who like alpha-numeric with complex characters (our preference) and those who have other ideas.
+There are many schools of thought on password choice: those who like words (which can easily be cracked with rainbow tables), those who like alpha-numeric with complex characters (our preference) and those with other ideas.

 The key things are (we believe):